Algorithmic Prompt Generation for Diverse Human-like Teaming and Communication with Large Language Models: Discussions and Conclusions

-Finally, in our framework, the LLM-powered agents only select high-level actions.
-Allowing LLMs to instead choose low-level actions directly will enable more diverse collaboration strategies.
-However, this would significantly increase compute time due to more frequent LLM queries.
-Moreover, current large language models struggle with planning and reasoning in low-level action spaces~\citep{valmeekam2023planning,tamkin2021understanding}.
+Finally, in our framework, LLM-powered agents only select high-level actions.
+Allowing LLMs to directly choose low-level actions will enable more diverse collaboration strategies, but would significantly increase compute time due to more frequent LLM queries.
+Moreover, current LLMs struggle with planning and reasoning in low-level action spaces~\citep{valmeekam2023planning,tamkin2021understanding}.

 \textbf{Conclusions:} In this work, we address the challenge of algorithmically generating teaming and communication behaviors with human-like diversity using foundation models.
 We propose \planqd{}, a novel framework that applies Quality Diversity (QD) optimization to algorithmically generate diverse LLM agents capable of communication.
-We demonstrate that: (1) humans exhibit diverse teaming behaviors, affected by communication, through a human-subjects study, (2) our approach produces synthetic agents that match trends in human data on teamwork measures, and (3) \planqd{} covers a broader range of diverse and extreme human behaviors that are often difficult to observe in limited human trials.
+We demonstrate that: (1) humans exhibit diverse teaming behaviors, affected by communication, through a human-subjects study, (2) \planqd{} covers a broader range of diverse and extreme human behaviors that are often difficult to observe in limited human trials, and (3) teams generated by \planqd{} exhibit human-like behavior as well as being affected by communication in the same way as human teams.
 Our findings highlight the advantages of leveraging LLMs and QD to generate agents that can represent multi-human teams, providing a framework for studying human-AI teams.